-The seminar topics for easter term (April-June) 2022 are currently under development.
+The seminar topics for Autumn term (October/November) 2022 are currently under development.
 If you have suggestions or comments about the network, or if you would like to present, or to suggest potential seminar topics or speakers, please contact any of the conveners.

 Lent Term 2022:

 Knowledge of politics and practices implemented by past societies can be very useful in today’s elaboration of prevention strategies and disaster responses.
 This session focused on how historical processes have influenced the construction of disaster management policies, and how art and humanities approaches can be used to elicit the prevention of future disasters through two case studies: on the one hand the city of Quito (Ecuador), that has expanded over a territory affected by repeated earthquakes, volcanic eruptions and landslides/mudflows/inundations throughout modern history, on the other, the volcanic eruption of the Laki fissure (Iceland), which caused lava flows, poisoned fields, and famine in Iceland and a fog of volcanic gases across the northern hemisphere.

 What causes disasters: Implications of language for understanding causality and impact

 This session focuses on the dilemmas of language in defining and/or using the terminology of a disaster, and the implications that this may have on people’s understanding of causality and who is impacted by natural hazard events.
 Questions explored by the speakers will include: who defines when a disaster becomes a disaster, and does everyone impacted consider the event to be a disaster?
 Additionally, why is there a need to move away from the term ‘natural disasters’ and viewing disasters as one off-events?

 What causes disasters: Keynote – Professor Ilan Kelman